RoboticsAAS/Alpha/README.md

-# Pipecat Twilio AI Agent
+# Solana Pipecat Twilio AI Agent

 This project is a FastAPI-based chatbot that integrates with Twilio to handle WebSocket connections and provide real-time communication.
 The project includes endpoints for starting a call and handling WebSocket connections.
 Customize the bot.py file to change the AI agent's behavior.